chill-chin/4883-Software-Tools/Assignments/A08/README.md

 ### Description:
 * This Assignment creates a RESTful API using FastAPI.
-* The goal is to fetch Covid related data from a CSV file, expose endpoints using FastAPI in order to get the necessary data.
+* The goal is to
+    1. Fetch Covid related data from a CSV file
+    2. Expose endpoints using FastAPI in order to get the necessary data.
-* Lastly, uvicorn is used to locally host the API.
+    3. Lastly, uvicorn is used to locally host the API.

 ### Files: